reallyfancy/make-play-code-unity-and-cake/session-3/README.md

 Where we declare a variable is very important.
 A variable that is declared outside of a function is called a **_member variable_**.
 A variable that is declared within a function or conditional is called a **_local variable_**.

 A member variable can be used anywhere inside the same script.
 A local variable can only be used in inside the function or conditional where it was declared.
-The term for where a variable can be used is its **_scope_**.

 In the following example, the variable *score* is a member variable because it is declared outside of any functions.
 It can be used in any functions within this class.
 The variable named *message* is a local variable because it is declared inside the *Start* function.
 It can only be used within the *Start* function.